Koda-Pig/tetra-face/README.md

 - [x] add feature to send lines cleared to opponent - see: https://tetris.wiki/Garbage
   - [x] Get base feature working
   - [x] Add checks to see what the number of incoming garbage lines is, and determine how much to process based on how many lines the user cleared while the garbage Q was waiting.
+  - [ ] Fix bug in opponent rendered game where the piece placed + garbage received events aren't being processed in the correct order.
   - [ ] double check this meets all the requirements for the garbage system.

 #### SCORING SYSTEM